INCY WINCY SPIDER ACTIVITIES!

 KEEPING IT CLEAN!

-• Avoid PVA glue, as it can be quite messy, especially when working with wool.
+• Avoid PVA glue; it can get messy, especially when working with wool.

 USE SOLID TOUGH CARD!

-• Try to find a solid piece of card to attach legs onto it as the pom pom spider may cave the weaker card in.
+• Try to find a solid piece of card to attach the legs to, as the pom pom spider may cave the weaker card in.

 • No strong card, then find some packaging card and layer it up until it’s tough.